 No one thinks it will happen to them, but 1 in 4 20-year-olds will become disabled before they reach retirement age.1 Knowing the risk of becoming disabled and losing income while unable to work is one thing, but studies show that employees are also poorly informed about the benefits that could help cover their expenses if they’re one of the 25% of employees who become disabled.

-Disability insurance can help, and it’s one of the most popular benefits out there.
-Disability sales outpaced industry growth in 2021, with a 20% increase in long-term disability sales and 14% increase in short-term disability sales.2 But it’s not the only type of coverage that can help people who become disabled.
-It’s great that people have options, but those options can lead to confusion, when 53% of employees aren't confident they understand their insurance policies.3
+Disability insurance can help.
+But it’s not the only type of coverage that can help people who become disabled.
+It’s great that people have options, but those options can lead to confusion, when 52% of employees aren't confident they understand the total annual costs of health care.2

 We’ve broken down the differences between four commonly confused types of coverage: short-term disability, long-term disability, critical illness and long-term care.
 Share this resource during your client conversations and as a leave-behind for their reference.